 Simple?
 Not at all.

 How anti-science can you be with an iPhone in your pocket?
 It does take some specialization.
 A bit of partisan specialization.
-Like having seven out of eight GOP candidates proudly deny evolution as just a theory while debating in the hanger of Reagan’s Air Force One; never questioning aerodynamics or gravity —which are also, technically, just theories.
+Like having seven out of eight GOP candidates proudly deny evolution as just a theory while debating in the hangar of Reagan’s Air Force One; never questioning aerodynamics or gravity —which are also, technically, just theories.
 Texas Governor Rick Perry proudly proclaims his belief in vaccinations to thwart cervical cancer – a very science-y stance — but not in laws to thwart climate change.

 Like I said, Republicans are not all-in on being against science.
 The GOP treats science as their illegitimate love child.
 They deny its existence for political purposes, while quietly funneling child support to it.